Staples Inc.: History

 Staples acquired the naming rights for the Staples Center in Los Angeles shortly before construction began in 1998.
 Staples also acquired Quill Corporation, an online and catalog retailer of office supplies, for about $685 million in cash and stock.
-Between 1999 and 2001, unsuccessful attempts to enter the telecommunications business were made as Staples created Staples Communications after the purchase of Canada-based company, Claricom, from an investment group.
+Between 1999 and 2001, Staples unsuccessfully attempted to enter the telecommunications business when it created Staples Communications after the purchase of Canada-based company Claricom from an investment group.
 The company was later sold to Platinum Equities and renamed NextiraOne.

 In 2002, Staples acquired Medical Arts Press, which became a subsidiary of Quill.
-By 2004, Staples expanded to Austria and Denmark and in 2007, Staples opened its first store in India.

-In March 2005, Staples and Ahold announced a plan to include a Staples branded store-within-store section in all Stop & Shop Supermarkets and Giant Food stores throughout the Northeast.
+In March 2005, Staples and Ahold announced a plan to include a Staples-branded store-within-store section in all Stop & Shop Supermarkets and Giant Food stores throughout the Northeast.
 In August 2006, Ahold announced the addition of the Staples section to all Tops Friendly Markets locations as well.

 In 2008, Staples acquired Dutch office supplies company Corporate Express, one of the largest office supply wholesalers in the world.

-Staples also launched 11 concept stores in the New England area featuring a large focus on small business and technology related services.
+On August 26, 2025, Staples announced its partnership with Now Optics (the operator of the Stanton Optical brand) to open full-service eye care offices in select locations inside Staples stores.
+The first few locations are set to be open during the fourth quarter of 2025 in Pennsylvania.